-NOTE: An Out-of-School Suspension is the least favorable disciplinary alternative at Bonduel Middle School and is issued only in the most severe cases of misconduct or chronic insubordination of other disciplinary actions.
-Every attempt is made to correct student behavior wherever possible prior to an Out-of-School Suspension.
+NOTE: An Out-of-School Suspension is the least favorable disciplinary alternative at Bonduel Middle School and is issued only in severe cases of misconduct or insubordination or repeated misbehavior.

 STUDY HALL RULES

 The study hall is a place where students are expected to work quietly.
 Study hall rules are designed to create a favorable atmosphere for study.